 Companies taking a holistic approach towards the market not only ensure the sustainability of the business in the long term, but the approach will also win the trust of the customers early on.

 International companies operating in Asia increasingly differentiate themselves by showing their commitment to the local market, such as carrying out corporate social responsibility programs that contribute to the community, job creation, and other value add.

 If you like to know more about market expansion into Asia an implementing the four key-success factors, please contact us

-- The water and wastewater services market in Asia-Pacific: offering great opportunities for European companies through partnerships with technology and service providers in Asia
+- The water and wastewater services market in Asia-Pacific: offering great opportunities for European companies.

 - Investment Proposal “Protea” Pulp & Paper Mill Malaysia